KykeStack/fastapi-mongodb-authentication/README.md

 # Emails
 - EMAILS_ENABLED = true? on .env.
-Provide the necessary information of your SMTP provider
+Supply the necessary information of your SMTP provider

 - The API sends:
     - New account created